vanichitkara/Microsoft-Teams-Clone/README.md

 * Microsoft Teams clone project built during Microsoft Engage 2021 program.
 * It is a video call and chat application through which we can chat before, during and after a video call.
 * The video call can take place between maximum 2 people at once.

+### Salient Features
+* User authentication using Firebase and login via Google and Facebook
+* Creating and deleting chat groups, adding and removing people by the group admin, photo sharing, chat text formatting, read receipts, typing status of users
+* One-on-one video call with randmoly generated unique link and the ability to mute and unmute audio and video during the call

+### Compatible Platforms
+Laptops, Desktops and Tablet PCs

 ### Built With